To follow the paleo diet, you first need to remove grains and dairy products from your life, but is almond milk paleo? Let’s find out.

 1 tablespoon of molasses

-Cut the pumpkins into small cubes and bake in a preheated 200 C oven for 20 minutes until they are soft.
+Cut the pumpkins into small cubes and bake in a preheated 200 C oven for 20 minutes until soft.

 Decrease the temperature of the oven to 150 C.